-Contact Network Management by phone, mail or fax to request changes to office and/or billing information (e.g., physical address, telephone number, etc.) by sending a written request signed by the physician or office/billing manager to the address or fax number above.
+Contact Provider Network by phone, mail, fax or email to request changes to office and/or billing information (e.g., physical address, telephone number, etc.) by sending a written request signed by the physician or office / billing manager to the address or fax number above.
 Changes may include the following: